fpom/hyena/README.md

 This sequence can be encoded in a string by separating assignments with `;`, or it can be expressed as a function as above.
 Upon firing, the sequence is automatically completed with `node.current = transition.target`.

-#### `Struct`, `Field` and enums
+#### `Struct` and `Field`

 Every class defined in an extension module like above should be either a subclass of one from basic HyENAs, or a subclass of `hyena.Struct` (that itself is the parent class of HyENAs classes).
-`hyena` also supports instances of `StrEnum`.
+`hyena` also provides `hyena.StrEnum` that is supported (in particular, it is drawn in class diagrams).
-Any other class of object defined in an extension module is likely to cause troubles to `hyena`, in particular to `hena.pygen` that won't know how to generate code for it.
+Any other class or object defined in an extension module may not work as expected as `hyena` will not consider it when constructing the scopes of methods.
+On the other hand, anything declared within a Python template will be visible at run time.

 The fields of a `Struct` subclass should be all declared without a default value (this is templates' job do do this) and with a type hint that `hyena` understands:

  * `Field[base]` is a field of type `base` (where `base` is one of `bool`, `int`, a subclass of `Struct`, or an instance of `StrEnum`)
  * `Index[array]` is an `int`-valued field that ranges over the index of the given array (passed as a string), for instance `Node.current` has type hint `Index[".location"]`, and for `Input.node` it is `Index["Node.nodes"]`.
  * `Array[base]` is an array that contains instances of `base`
- * `Array[base, size]` is an array that contains instance of `base` and whose size is constrained by field `size` itself given as the name of an `int`-valued field, either like `".name"` to refer to the current class' fields, or as `"Class.name"` to refer to another class' fields
+ * `Array[base, size]` is an array that contains instance of `base` and whose size is constrained by field `size` itself given as a string that is either:
+   - the name of an `int`-valued field (eg, `".name"` to refer to a field in the current class, or `"Class.name"` to refer to a field in another class)
+   - or as the index in another array (eg, `#.name` or `#Class.name`) which means that both arrays have the same size
- * `Expr[base]` is an expression that evaluate to `base` (`int` or `bool`)
+ * `Expr[base]` is an expression that evaluates to `base` (`int` or `bool`) and may be concretely implemented as a method or a string as for `Transition.guard` or `Transition.cost`
- * `Stmt` is a statement, ie, a sequence of assignments.
+ * `Stmt` is a statement, ie, a sequence of assignments that may be concretely implemented as a method or a string as for `Transition.update`
  * `Const[hint]` is a non-mutable field, if `Const` is not used then the field is mutable
  * `Option[hint]` is an optional field, if it is not provided as JSON or Python template, then its value is set to `None` without any warning
  * `Unique[hint, scope]` is a field whose value is expected to be unique in the given `scope`, the latter being the name of a `Struct` subclass; for instance, defining a field `Node.name: Unique[str, "System"]` states that every `Node` instance should have a value in its field `.name` that is distinct from that in every other nodes; defining a field `Location.name: Unique[str, "Node"]` is similar but distinct nodes may have locations with the same `.name` as the scope is here limited to `Node`
- * `Macro[base, expr]` defines a constant field whose value has type `base` and can be computed from `expr` statically (ie, at the initial state from constant fields), for instance, considering we have added `Node.name` as above, we could add `Input.name: Macro[str, "system.nodes[input.node].name"]` thus the name of an input is the name of the node it corresponds to
+ * `Macro[base, expr]` defines a constant field whose value has type `base` and will be computed from `expr` when the `System` is instantiated (ie, at the initial state), for instance, considering we have added `Node.name` as above, we could add `Input.name: Macro[str, "system.nodes[input.node].name"]` thus the name of an input is the name of the node it corresponds to

-Not all these typing constraints are currently enforced at runtime, but future version of `hyena` will progressively do it (and possibly check some at compile-time).
+Not all these typing constraints are currently enforced at runtime, but future version of `hyena` will progressively do it.
-It is likely that only `hyena.pygen` will implement these checks, direct simulation shall remain less constrained.

 ## Installation